SomethingNewUK/party-constitution/party-constitution.md

 6.3 The Executive Board will establish and maintain the Rules for governing the Party and the selection of Candidates for election and for the conduct of meetings.

-6.4 The Executive Board may institute a postal ballot of Party members for any matter of business that would ordinarily require the convening of a General Meeting of the Party.
+6.4 The Executive Board may institute a ballot of Party members for any matter of business that would ordinarily require the convening of a General Meeting of the Party.

 6.5 The Executive Board will elect a Chair at each Biennial General Meeting or in the event of a vacancy for the post.